Past as Prologue: Santa Fe Dean Sarah Davis Launches Student Initiatives to Mark Campus's 60th Anniversary

 Keeping legacy in mind, the Dean’s Office has hosted a series of unrelated events over this past semester meant to connect today’s students to the evergreen ideas considered by tutors throughout the decades.
 In one lunchtime lecture-reading series, students presented vintage Friday Night Lectures and essays on provocative subjects, such as Jacob Klein’s “History and the Liberal Arts” from 1953, in which he deconstructed the idea of history and made sense of why it stays at the fringes of the St. John’s classroom.

 On the faculty end, a special tutor-hosted panel explored what it means to be in conversation together in the age of artificial intelligence.
-“The tutors were pretty suspicious about how AI might influence the work we do here, but some students pushed back,” Davis recalls.
+“Tutors are pretty suspicious of how AI might influence the work we do here, but some students pushed back,” Davis recalls.
 “They defended using AI for translation, but collectively we agreed that using AI to understand Hegel, for instance, just won’t work.
 You have to struggle with that on your own, and with each other.
 That’s always been the task.”

 St. John’s academic culture can be all-consuming, so in an age in which solo screen time is rampant, the college has revived and renewed efforts to connect students to the Santa Fe community.
 Morgan-Petty coordinates an annual service-learning event called “Community in Focus Day,” which is held at the end of student orientation before the first day of fall classes.
 This past fall, more than 100 Johnnies cleared trails and enacted fire prevention measures in the wilderness areas around campus, and also worked with Santa Fe nonprofits including Habitat for Humanity, the Santa Fe Humane Society, and Reunity Resources, an environmental organization that focuses on farming and composting.